 As I mentioned when I posted about playing with your very little baby, babies love high contrast items.

-On the Farm is another helpful high contrast book, and this one opens up to form a panel.
-One side has all black and white animals.
-The other side provides a colorful collage of farm animals on the farm.
-I love to unfold it and let my little one enjoy it.
+The MOMAK High Contrast Book is another more helpful high contrast book, and these ones open up to form a panel.
+There is a little color but mostly, there are black and white animals, shapes and scenes.
+I love to unfold it and let my little one enjoy looking at it.
 Before, she would stare at it.
-Now that she is more mobile, she’ll grab it and try to play or eat it!
-We also have the 123 Counting book.
+Now that she is more mobile, she'll grab it and try to play or eat it!

 It's true that a baby younger than six months or even 18 months will probably not sit still or otherwise treat a book with tender and loving care.
 In this day and age, it is not necessary to hand them a book that will be immediately destroyed!
 There are tons of sturdy book options that will be adored by still live to see another day.

-Baby’s Very First Slide and See Animals was my choice for my one-year-old daughter’s first birthday.
-She loves that the finger tabs let us move the animals around the pages.
+Books with "slide and see" features are a physical hit for toddlers.
+Lift-the-flap books tend to be ripped too easily by toddlers, but a book with a slide feature is definitely hands-on.
+Slide-and-Find Animals was my choice for my daughter's first birthday.
+She loved that the finger tabs let us move the animals around the pages.

-The I Can Count book is a part of the mini-treasuries series.
-Also included in the series are My First 100 Words, My Farm Animal World, My Wild Animal World, These books are chunky books that fit into a box.
-It becomes a set of mini-books, a puzzle, and a set of blocks to stack.
-My daughter loved them in her toddler years and loves them still, even though she’s a preschooler now!
+Finally, toddlers love books that are tiny, just the right size for their little hands.
+Often, these include books are chunky and fit into a box.
+It is a combination of mini-books with 3d puzzle and/or a set of blocks to stack.
+My daughter loved them in her toddler years and loves them still, even though she's a preschooler now!

 A bonus to these books is that they are educational as well as fun!
 As kids play, stack, and sort the chunky books in the counting, words, or animal books, they are also able to learn from them.
 What a perfect combination!